This article provides links to download a sample web application and API penetration test attestation letter from Secure Ideas.

 This article provides answers to common questions about penetration tests.

-If you are new to the business of conducting penetration tests then you probably have a lot of questions about it.
+If you are new to the business of conducting penetration tests, then you may have a lot of questions about it.
 We have provided our concise answers to some of the most common questions below:

-question: What is a Penetration Test? answer: A penetration test is an adversarial assessment of a system's security controls by a qualified expert.
+A penetration test is an adversarial assessment of a system's security controls by a qualified expert.
+In most cases, the focus of a Penetration Test should be on properly assessing the target system's security risk.
 See our full article for a more detailed description.

-question: How long does it take to do a Penetration Test? answer: With some exceptions, the active testing window for most penetration tests varies from three to ten days depending on the scope of the test.
+With some exceptions, the active testing window for most penetration tests varies from 3 to 10 days, depending on the scope of the test.
 The total time of the engagement including pre-engagement activities and reporting will typically run somewhere between 2.5 to 4 weeks.

-question: Why are Penetration Tests necessary? answer: A Penetration Test by a qualified expert is by far the most practical, thorough and accurate assessment of security controls in most situations.
+A Penetration Test by a qualified expert is by far the most practical, thorough, and accurate assessment of security controls in most situations.
 It is therefore one of the best methods of assessing your security.

-question: How often do I need a Penetration Test? answer: In most cases a penetration test is necessary annually or whenever there is a significant change to the system or application.
+In most cases, a penetration test is necessary annually or whenever there is a significant change to the system or application.
 Specific requirements may vary according to certain regulations and internal policies.

-question: Can I do my own Penetration Test? answer: You can perform your own penetration tests if you have hired qualified experts, however there are some regulations that require a third-party penetration test.
+You can perform your own penetration tests if you have hired qualified experts; however, there are some regulations that require a third-party penetration test.